SecurEth/guidelines/development/traceability.md

 Here, we use the `@req` tag, which is a docstring-compatible tag that refers to a requirement.
 We don't have a lot of them, so we marked them 1, 2, and 3.

 Now we start writing software.
 In my code, I am implementing each of these requirements in several places.
-X might be implemented entirely in 1 method, but Y is not, and Z isn't etiher.
+X might be implemented entirely in 1 method, but Y is not, and Z isn't either.

 ```python
 def doX(a: uint256, b: uint256) -> uint256: